10Plaiz/prime/README.md

-# Prime Bank System
+# Bank System

-Prime is a Java-based banking system project built with Maven and Swing.
+This Java-based banking system project built with Maven and Swing.
 It is designed as a simple ATM/banking prototype that supports customer accounts, transaction history, and beneficiary management.

 ## Features